Signs of Artificial Toning on Coins

 As coins age, they develop a natural patina known as tone.
 Collectors and dealers sometimes attempt to remove this toning and restore a coin’s shine.
 While novice collectors may prefer this “cleaner” look, serious collectors know that removing a coin’s natural coloring significantly decreases a coin’s value.
 Since the 1800’s, numismatists have discouraged the practice of cleaning and chemically altering a coin’s appearance.

-Causes of Toning
+Causes of Coin Damage

-From the moment a coin is struck, its metal begins to reach to its environment.
+From the moment a coin is struck, its metal begins to react to its environment.
 Over time, that environment can either protect or destroy a coin’s appearance.
 Every factor, from the coin holder to the humidity can impact a coin’s surface.
 Toning may occur to coins of any metal, but is often particularly prominent for brass, bronze and silver coins.

 - Exposure to salt water corrodes a coin’s surface, so its appearance may look pitted.